cunarist/transle/README.md

 - Windows
 - Linux

+## Contribution

+All contributions are welcomed!
+If you have an idea to share or want to report a bug, please leave it as an issue or a pull request.
+We will try to respond to any commitment as quick as possible.

 # Project Structure

 **Flutter** creates cross-platform user interface using Dart while **Rust** handles the internal logic.
 The front-end and back-end is entirely separated.
 These two worlds communicate through steams.